 Weeper Rating: 😦 😦 😦😦 😦 😦 😦 😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂🙂 /10

 Richard Matheson Blogathon 2019 No 12

 This review was added to Moon in Gemini and Wide Screen World’s Richard Matheson’s Blogathon.
 Other films with this cast reviewed here include my spoiler-filled review of Somewhere in Time here.
 Christopher Plummer is tributed in his Remembrance Post.
-He also stars in my reviews of 5 Golden Hollywood Greats, Star Trek VI – The Undiscovered Country, The Lake House and International Velvet.
+He also stars in my reviews of Knives Out, 5 Golden Hollywood Greats, Star Trek VI – The Undiscovered Country, The Lake House and International Velvet.
 The Sound of Music is reviewed HERE and HERE in two different reviews.
-Christopher Reeve stars in my review of Superman here, Superman II and in Deathtrap.
+Christopher Reeve stars in my reviews of Village of the Damned, Superman, Superman II and Deathtrap.

 6 thoughts on “FILMS… Somewhere in Time (1980)”